Cantharocybe virosa: Distribution and habitat

-C. virosa can be found both as solitary individuals or in clusters in a substrate of soil or mud walls.
+Cantharocybe virosa can be found both as solitary individuals or in clusters in a substrate of soil or mud walls.
 It is saprotrophic and often found near the roots of Cocos nucifera due to its ectomycorrhizal association with it.
 C. virosa inhabits tropical regions, originally identified in India in 2010, but has since been identified in Bangladesh as well as Thailand.
 C. virosa was identified in Bangladesh in 2016 and in Thailand in 2018.
 It is assumed to have been present in Thailand, but not described before this point due to the large number of unidentified fungi in the country.

 Root symbiosis

-C. virosa is believed to have an ectomycorrhizal association with C. nucifera, the coconut tree.
+Cantharocybe virosa is believed to have an ectomycorrhizal association with C. nucifera, the coconut tree.
 This association is unusual as the family Arecaceae, in which C. nucifera is classified, typically doesn't form fungal associations.
 Recent studies have shown the closely related genus Cuphophyllus as having hyphal endophytes in plant roots, with Hosen hypothesizing the C. virosa and C. nucifera association might be of this form instead.